Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Analytic Framework

-\paragraph{Radiative trapping: electron scattering vs.\ IR dust opacity.} In an optically thick core, radiative losses may be limited by diffusion rather than by optically thin cooling.
-A conservative lower bound is the diffusion time due to electron scattering,
+where $\Lambda(T,Z)$ is the radiative cooling function (we use the tabulations of \citealt{Sutherland1993}), which can be much shorter than the potential-defined dynamical time $t_{\rm dyn}(r_{\rm e})$ (Eq.~\ref{eq:tdyn_def}).
+For reference, a self-gravitating free-fall time would scale as $\sim (G\bar\rho)^{-1/2}$; in the soliton case the relevant support time is set by the enclosed (BH+soliton) potential. \paragraph{Radiative trapping: electron scattering vs.\ IR dust opacity.} In an optically thick core, radiative losses may be limited by diffusion rather than by optically thin cooling.
+A conservative lower bound is the diffusion time due to electron scattering, where $\tau_T\equiv\sigma_T N_H$ is the Thomson optical depth,